Hong Kong's Journey from Corruption to Clean Government

 Directly Replicable

-- Digital service delivery - Reduces corruption contact points
+- Digital service delivery - Reduces corruption contact points9

-- Independent anti-corruption commission - Proven ICAC model
+- Independent anti-corruption commission - Proven ICAC model5

 Context-Dependent

-- High public sector salaries - Requires fiscal capacity
+- High public sector salaries - Requires fiscal capacity8

-- Small size advantage - Easier to monitor smaller bureaucracy
+- Small size advantage - Easier to monitor smaller bureaucracy5

-- Administrative efficiency - May conflict with democratic processes
+- Administrative efficiency - May conflict with democratic processes12

-- Crisis conditions - 1970s crisis created reform opportunity
+- Crisis conditions - 1970s crisis created reform opportunity4

 Proven Adaptations